-Whether you’re planning for a personal branding photo session (geared towards service businesses or creating a personal brand) or a business branding session (geared towards a physical business with a space and maybe even product), here are some things that you should consider when preparing for your session.
+Whether you’re planning for a personal branding photo session (geared towards service businesses or creating a personal brand) or a business branding session (geared towards a physical business with a space and maybe even product), here are some things to think about to help you have the most stellar session ever:

 Branding is something that's near and dear to me.
 As a business owner, it's something I'm always conscious of.
-Developing a strong brand identity will build your reputation in your field, help you stand out from your competitors, and attract your ideal clients, and here are all of the tips I think you'll need to make sure that our branding session accomplishes just that.
+Developing a strong brand identity will build your reputation in your field, help you stand out from your competitors, and attract your ideal clients, and here are all of the tips I think you'll need to make sure that our branding session accomplishes just that, and also some pointers on how to keep our session incredibly organized so that we can just focus on having a ridiculous amount of fun shooting!

 Get your creative juices flowing in the weeks leading up to the shoot by making some inspiration boards specifically for your photo shoot that will capture your aesthetic and define the creative direction of this project.
 This can either be achieved digitally through a platform like Pinterest or Tumblr, or through a physical collage board.
 Include a variety of content, including both buzzwords and images.
 I recommend finding a handful of existing brands that have a look similar to what you're hoping to achieve, and sending them my way a week or so before the session so that I can get some ideas together.
 Having a clear vision for the shoot already figured out is going to be important for us to maximize our time together, and also to ensure that you get exactly what you're hoping for from this session.